Are You Really Tailoring Support, or Just Offering Options?

 Replace vague statements with language that shows partnership and progression:

-- ❌ “We offer various activities for people to choose from.” ✅ “People co-design weekly timetables using our choice boards and local-link apps.”
+- ❌ “We offer various activities for people to choose from.” ✅ “People co-design weekly timetables using our choice boards and local-link planning tools, reviewed every Friday with their keyworker.”

-- ❌ “We adapt to changing needs.” ✅ “After David’s fatigue increased, he helped rewrite his plan to include later starts and short rests.”
+- ❌ “We adapt to changing needs.” ✅ “After David’s fatigue increased, he helped rewrite his plan to include later starts and short rests; engagement improved and refusals reduced over six weeks.”

-- ❌ “We involve families.” ✅ “Families join quarterly review cafés where they co-set goals with staff and the person.”
+- ❌ “We involve families.” ✅ “Families join quarterly review cafés where they co-set goals with staff and the person, and validate that plans reflect the person’s voice.”

-Writing like this demonstrates co-production and impact in the same sentence — and that’s exactly what marks schemes reward.
+Writing like this demonstrates co-production and impact in the same paragraph — and that’s exactly what scoring schemes reward.

 📚 Explore the Full 7-Part Series on Tailoring Support in Person-Centred Care